dharunkumar-sh/dharunkumar-sh/README.md

 ## 🚀 Developer Overview

 - 🎓 Final Year Information Technology student at MSEC
-- 💻 Aspiring Software Developer with a strong interest in backend engineering, scalable systems, and cloud technologies
+- 💻 Aspiring Software Developer with a strong interest in frontend engineering, SEO optimization, and user-centric web experiences
-- 🧠 Passionate about developing AI-integrated web applications and real-time software solutions
+- 🎨 Passionate about creating clean, interactive, and user-centric web experiences with intuitive UI/UX
-- ☁️ Currently exploring AWS cloud services, distributed systems, and modern backend infrastructures
+- ⚛️ Skilled in building responsive and scalable frontend applications using Next.js, TypeScript and Tailwind CSS.
-- 🔐 Interested in APIs, authentication systems, WebSockets, database design, and secure application architecture
+- 🔍 Interested in technical SEO, web performance optimization, and enhancing overall user experience
-- ⚡ Focused on building scalable, efficient, and user-friendly applications with clean code and intuitive UI/UX
+- 🚀 Focused on developing fast, accessible, and visually engaging applications with clean and maintainable code

 ## 🔝 Top Contributions